 Turns out that this is one of the most genius travel decisions we’ve ever made.
-The first thing we learn from our experiment in slowing down transit is that taking a 24-hour break from being packed in to a floating tin can like a battery hen and force fed trays of indistinguishable fodder for what seems like an eternity, definitely means arriving at your final destination fresher.
-The second thing we learn is that staying at the magnificent Fairmont Makati will have you questioning the need for the second leg of your flight at all and pondering the option of boarding yourself in to the hotel instead.
+The first thing we learn from our experiment in slowing down transit is that taking a 48-hour break from being packed in a floating tin can like a battery hen and force fed trays of indistinguishable fodder for what seems like an eternity, means arriving at your final destination fresher.
+The second thing we learn is that staying at Manila’s Fairmont Makati will have you questioning the need for the second leg of your flight at all, and pondering the option of boarding yourself into the hotel instead.

 The massive suite is of the scrape-your-jaw-off-the-floor variety.
 So much so that Mr Eats World and I have to restrain ourselves from doing a happy dance during the in-room check in process.
 The kids, unsurprisingly, find it harder to control themselves and run from the one enormous room to another, squealing like happy little pigs as they find treat after decadent treat waiting in each and every one.

-We pretend we’ve never seen them before in our lives as they leap and squawk about like half wits, at least until we bid adieu to our lovely host.
+We pretend we’ve never seen them before in our lives as they leap and squawk about like halfwits … at least until we bid adieu to our lovely host.
 As soon as the door shuts behind her, we join them in their pant-wetting excitement.
-I mean there are nice five-star hotel suites and then there is this palatial Fairmont Makati hotel suite, with its 14-foot ceiling and 10-foot high floor-to-ceiling windows overlooking Makati city.
+I mean, there are nice five-star hotel suites and then there is this palatial suite, with its 14-foot ceiling and 10-foot high floor-to-ceiling windows overlooking Makati city.

 There is a huge living room, dining room complete with chandelier and two massive super luxe bedrooms, one with a king bed and the other two separate beds for the kids.